 Luke Olson – Director, Operations

 Luke Olson has always had big dreams.
 The biggest one, being able to drive a golf cart around Henry Maier Festival Park, finally came true in 2012.
 He got the opportunity to serve as the Operations Director by harassing the right people at the right time.
 Since that year’s festival, he has been the link between PrideFest and Milwaukee World Festival.
 The Operations Director handles logistics for the festival, including managing the layout of the grounds, arranging the fireworks display, and securing the permits for the festival.
-Luke has enjoyed developing relationships with Summerfest staff, leaders from the other ethnic festivals and lowest price on non generic levitra city officials, along with all the vendors he coordinates with to make PrideFest happen.
+Luke has enjoyed developing relationships with Summerfest staff, leaders from the other ethnic festivals and city officials, along with all the vendors he coordinates with to make PrideFest happen.

 “So many people don’t realize how much goes into putting a festival like PrideFest on.
 We’re working year round so the community can show up to the festival and have a great experience.”